 Compared to UN Regulation No. 125, it was decided that this Regulation should clarify in which areas and what information may be displayed, since the area S as we know from UN Regulation No. 125, does not apply to vehicle categories other than M1 and N1 and at the same time, area S was never developed to allow for systems like classic Head Up Displays, although area S was typically used for this purpose.

-Developments that may interact with FVA (e.g. projections of light components) must be considered when defining the safety concept of FVA.
+Developments that may interact with FVA (e.g. light projected bylamps ) must be considered when defining the safety concept of FVA.

-The limit of 50 per cent in paragraph 5.2.1.2. ensures that besides the coverage criterion for symbols, also an accumulation of information is prevented; this aims at system errors but also at multiple dynamic objects being displayed in augmented reality FVA systems (e.g. 100 pedestrians crossing a road), preventing that each one is highlighted, filling out more than 50 per cent of the available FVA display area.
+The limit of 50 per cent in paragraph 5.2.1.2. ensures that besides the coverage criterion for symbols, also an accumulation of information is prevented; this aims at system errors but also at multiple dynamic objects being displayed in augmented reality FVA systems (e.g. many pedestrians crossing a road at the same time), preventing that each one is highlighted, filling out more than 50 per cent of the available FVA display area.

 The basic figure mentioned in paragraph 5.2.1.1 represents a 0.3m diameter, 1m high cylinder 22m away from eye point.

 The area 2 coverage criteria are based upon the area S as defined in UN Regulation No. 125.
-By taking the 20% limitation from area S and converting it into units in [°2], the area will be independent from the virtual image distance and the vehicle category.
+By taking the 20 per cent limitation from area S and converting it into units in [°2], the area will be independent from the virtual image distance and the vehicle category.

 The value “x” in Annex 5 of 70m is based upon research performed during one of the workshops of the Informal Working Group.
-Compared to UN R125, where a fixed angle of -1° defines the upper border of area S, it was decided to make this dependent on the vertical distance of the driver’s eyepoint to the road surface.
+Compared to UN Regulation No. 125, where a fixed angle of -1° defines the upper border of area S, it was decided to make this dependent on the vertical distance of the driver’s eyepoint to the road surface.
 This way, the location of static information in Area 2 is always located in the same field of view, independent of the vehicle’s design.

 1. Scope